jenseng/react-i18nliner/README.md

 it localizes the string, interpolating the [wrappers](https://github.com/jenseng/react-i18nliner/blob/57f813bc3ef6769be7aab47eb42fd4d081e1a498/__tests__/ComponentInterpolator.test.js#L28) and [placeholders](https://github.com/jenseng/react-i18nliner/blob/57f813bc3ef6769be7aab47eb42fd4d081e1a498/__tests__/ComponentInterpolator.test.js#L42) into the correct locations.

-[Translatable attributes](http://www.w3.org/TR/html5/dom.html#the-translate-attribute) on or within the `translate="yes"` will also be detected and preprocessed into `I18n.t` calls.
+Localizable strings are detected both from the text nodes, as well as from [translatable attributes](http://www.w3.org/TR/html5/dom.html#the-translate-attribute) within the `translate="yes"` element.

-react-i18nliner also enhances I18nliner, so that it can extract any `translate="yes"` strings from your codebase (in addition to regular `I18n.t` calls).
-Once you get everything translated, just put it on `I18n.translations` and everything will Just Work™.
+react-i18nliner enhances I18nliner, so that it can extract any of these `translate="yes"` strings from your codebase (in addition to regular `I18n.t` calls).
+Once you get everything translated, just stick it on `I18n.translations` and everything will Just Work™.

 ## Examples